Coder-Python/churn-prediction/ML_Sebastien/README.md

 The XGBoost classifier was used for this part, it was finetuned with the previously selected features of the dataset to optimise F1 Score to have a good balanced classifying score.

-F1 Score is a metric
+F1 Score is a metric used for...

 ### Dealing with the imbalance of the dataset :